 Debarkation When You Have COVID

 Arriving back in Vancouver, COVID guests needed to leave the cruise ship last.
-Guest services scheduled us to disembark at 10 am.
-But it didn’t happen until just after 11 am.
+Our scheduled debarkation was 10 am, but we didn’t get off until after 11 am.

-We didn’t swipe our cruise card one last time and bypassed security and immigration to avoid contact with others.
-After a long wait, we boarded a large shuttle bus.
-Then, the driver drove all over the city, dropping guests off at their hotels before taking us home.
+We didn’t swipe our cruise card one last time and bypassed security and immigration.
+Then, we boarded a shuttle bus for drop-off at hotels and home.

 Government Of Canada Rules Of Isolation